matnij-4/D0020E-Open-MCT/README.md

-### Database server
+### Historical Database Server

-The Database server (db) is responsible for storing data.
-The database server will be used for retriving old data.
+The Historical Database server (db) is responsible for storing data.
+The database server will be used when displaying old data is needed.